Meet the FiSH team…

 Our bus drivers

-Always sporting a cheerful smile,our drivers transport everyone carefully and punctually to a range of FiSH activities in one of our three FiSH buses named Jenny, Nicola and Andy.
-Whether it’s bringing them to a Tuesday talk, taking them shopping at Sainsbury’s, discovering a Surrey pub for lunch or driving to a stately home as a FiSH activity – or providing transport for another charity’s outing – they are a warm, friendly willing team hugely appreciated by everyone and they go overboard to do what they can to help our passengers, make them feel comfortable, and get them where they want to go!
+Always sporting a cheerful smile, our drivers transport everyone carefully and punctually to a range of FiSH activities in one of our three accessible FiSH buses.
+Whether it’s bringing them to a FiSH activity, taking them shopping at Sainsbury’s, discovering a Surrey pub for lunch – or even providing transport for another charity’s outing – they are a warm, friendly willing team hugely appreciated by everyone.
+They always do what they can to help our passengers, make them feel comfortable, and get them safely where they want to go!

 Our trustees